 August 12, 1935: Judy and her sisters, as “The Garland Sisters” filmed their one song, “La Cucaracha” for the all-star Technicolor short La Fiesta de Santa Barbara.

-The short is notable for several reasons: It’s the first time Judy appeared on film in color; It’s the only footage of the sisters, performing or otherwise; it’s technically Judy’s first MGM film as it was produced by Pete Smith and directed by Lewis Lewyn but distributed by MGM under the MGM logo.
+The short is notable for several reasons: It’s the first time Judy appeared on film in 3-strip Technicolor, her earlier Vitaphone shorts filmed in 1929 & 1930 were in the early 2-strip Technicolor but only black and white prints survive.; It’s the only footage of the sisters, performing or otherwise; it’s technically Judy’s first MGM film as it was produced by Pete Smith and directed by Lewis Lewyn but distributed by MGM under the MGM logo.
 Judy would successfully audition for the studio a month later.

 The short was nominated for the Oscar for “Best Color Short” but lost to Warner Bros.’
 Give Me Liberty.

 More about the shorts made by Judy and her sisters can be found at The Judy Room’s “Shorts – The Gumm Sisters” page.

 August 12, 1937: This fantastic four-page spread was published in the “Film Daily” trade magazine promoting Broadway Melody of 1938 which was Judy’s first feature film for MGM and second feature film overall.

 Broadway Melody of 1938 is the film in which Judy premiered “(Dear Mr. Gable) You Made Me Love You” and coupled with her powerhouse solo of “Everybody Sing” she almost stole the whole film from the rest of the stars.
 Even so, she was singled out in reviews of the film.
 Judy Garland was solidly on her way to superstardom!